tempalg1n/dify-telegram-bot/README.md

 ## Getting Started

-We provide a sample app using Python that you can deploy on App Platform.
+We provide a sample telegram bot that you can deploy on App Platform.
 These steps will get this sample application running for you using App Platform.

 **Note: Following these steps may result in charges for the use of DigitalOcean services.**